Top Europcar Discount Codes for September 20196Discount Codes Available

 Ford conducted another survey of over 2,000 children in Europe to find out what annoyed kids about car journeys.
 Turns out it’s having to endure their parents’ singing!
 They also complained about badly behaved moms and dads who shout at other drivers, swear and pick their noses.

 Facts About Safe Driving in Europe

-- Romania leads the way in dangerous driving.
-The country with the highest number of deaths caused by driving is Romania.
+- The country with the highest number of deaths caused by driving is Romania.
 As many as 99 people out of every 1,000,000 will die on an annual basis as a result of a driving accident.

 - The EU is behind its target.
 In 2013, the EU set itself a target of lowering the number of deaths on their roads by 50%.
 So far, they’re behind that target.
 By 2017 they aimed to have reduced fatal accidents by 38%.
 In reality, there was a 20% reduction.

-- Fatality rates are the best they’ve ever been.
-But let’s not be too harsh.
-That 20% is a great step.
-In fact, current statistics actually represent the best figures the EU had ever seen.
+- But let’s not be too harsh – that 20% is a great step.
+In fact, current statistics actually represent the best figures the EU has ever seen.
 With an average death rate of 49-in-a-million, things are slowly moving in the right direction.

 - Should we count Russia?
 Russia isn’t part of the EU.
 In fact, its inclusion as a part of Europe as a whole is still something which is debated by some.
 Interestingly, death rates here are excessively high when compared to other nations in the same region.
 Their figure sits at just over 200 people dead per million inhabitants.